adaltas/node-nikita/src/ini.coffee.md

     Replace to before this marker, a string or a regular expression.
 *   `clean`
     Remove all the lines whithout a key and a value, default to "true".
+*   `ssh` (object|ssh2)
+    Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
+*   `stdout` (stream.Writable)
+    Writable EventEmitter in which the standard output of executed commands will be piped.
+*   `stderr` (stream.Writable)
+    Writable EventEmitter in which the standard error output of executed command will be piped.

+## Callback parameters

+*   `err`
+    Error object if any.
+*   `written`
+    Number of written actions with modifications.

 ## Example